Bridge over Troubled Dreams

 The album debuted at number one in Australia, becoming Goodrem's fifth number-one album.
-In doing so, Goodrem now draws equal second with Kasey Chambers for most number ones on the ARIA Albums Chart by a local female solo artist, with Kylie Minogue (with seven) having the most.
+In doing so, Goodrem now draws equal second with Kasey Chambers for most number ones on the ARIA Albums Chart by a local female solo artist, with Kylie Minogue (with eight) having the most.

+To support the album, Goodrem embarked on the Bridge over Troubled Dreams Tour in 2022, touring across Australia, as well as her first ever international tour dates in London and Berlin.

 Background

 Planning for Bridge over Troubled Dreams can be seen to have originally dated back to 2018 with the release of "Think About You".
 The song indicated a change in sound and direction for Goodrem.
 However, Goodrem has since explained that she later opted for a return to the piano-based ballad pop of her debut album, Innocent Eyes, stating that she had "not tried to chase a sound and this album and body of work is me being my authentic self musically.
 In creating this album, I wanted to hear all the songs with live musicians.
 Every song I started at the piano.
 Every instrument is recorded live and there is a cohesive sound that has been captured".

 In December 2019, Goodrem announced she was "living in a music bubble", working on her then-sixth studio album, and officially marked the beginning of the new era with the release of "Keep Climbing", serving as the lead single for her seventh album.
-The song was globally premiered as part of Goodrem's seventh instalment of The Bunkerdown Sessions which she had carried out weekly within lockdown.
+The song was globally premiered as part of Goodrem's seventh instalment of The Bunkerdown Sessions which she had carried out weekly throughout lockdown.
 A motivational piano ballad, Goodrem explained that her intention behind the song was to remind people to not be afraid to find the strength when they feel stuck between where they are and where they want to go”.

 On 17 July 2020, Goodrem released the album's second official single, "Paralyzed".
 Lyrically, Goodrem explained the song to be a "narrative of when your whole world stops and has to be reset"; and described the album upon the release of "Paralyzed" to be "a nod to [my old stuff] sonically speaking in terms of what I was listening to, and getting re-inspired by", further adding "I needed to kind of go back to what I used to do.
 I had to give myself the freedom to be a little eccentric again.
 With some of the other songs on the new record, I definitely allowed myself to change tempos; to not have a structure.
 And at the same time, to have hopefully enough catchiness for somebody to still grab hold of it.
 There's definitely still both sides of the coin."